SSWConsulting/SSW.Rules.Content/rules/why-use-open-source/rule.md

 ## 👀 Things to look out for

 ### Licenses
 Different licenses have different requirements.
-See https://www.ssw.com.au/rules/installing-3rd-party-libraries#5-is-it-an-appropriate-license for more info.
+See SSW Rule [Do you check before installing 3rd party libraries?](/installing-3rd-party-libraries#5-is-it-an-appropriate-license) for more info.